rcorona/rcorona.github.io/_pages/about.md

 in the [Amsterdam Machine Learning Lab](http://amlab.science.uva.nl/) through the support of a [Fulbright Student Research](https://us.fulbrightonline.org/fulbright-us-student-program) grant.
 I received my bachelor's degree in computer science from UT Austin, and was fortunate to get introduced to research by [Ray Mooney](https://www.cs.utexas.edu/~mooney/) and [Qixing Huang](https://www.cs.utexas.edu/~huangqx/).

-Through my research, I hope to contribute to the understanding of how intelligent systems form concepts and abstractions necessary for high-level reasoning, starting from sensorimotor input.
+Through my research, I aim to contribute to the understanding of how intelligent systems form concepts and abstractions necessary for high-level reasoning, starting from sensorimotor input.
 Work in compositionality, abstraction, and embodied cognition is of great interest to me.

 I am proud to come from [the navel of the moon]([https://embamex.sre.gob.mx/australia/index.php/infomexieng](https://embamex.sre.gob.mx/reinounido/images/stories/PDF/Meet_Mexico/2_meetmexico-symbolsofmexico.pdf)) 🇲🇽